Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Flebogamma is used for:

 Providing antibodies to help prevent infection in certain patients who have a weakened immune system.
+Some brands of Flebogamma are also used to treat patients with idiopathic thrombocytopenic purpura (ITP).
+Some brands of Flebogamma are also used to prevent infection in certain patients who have leukemia.
+Some brands of Flebogamma are also used to treat Kawasaki syndrome.
 It may also be used for other conditions as determined by your doctor.

 Flebogamma is an immune globulin.
-It works by providing antibodies which fight infection.
+It works to prevent infection by providing antibodies that fight infection.

 Do NOT use Flebogamma if:

-- you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to sorbitol, thimerosal, blood, or products that are produced from blood
+- you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to blood or products that are produced from blood

 Contact your doctor or health care provider right away if any of these apply to you.